-Born in 1818 in Massachusetts, Lucy N. Colman embraced the causes of abolitionism and woman's rights.
-By 1852 she renounced Christianity.
+Born in 1818 in Massachusetts, Lucy Newhall Colman embraced the causes of abolitionism and woman’s rights.
+By 1852 she renounced Universalism.
 While residing in Rochester, she accepted employment as a teacher in a segregated "colored school."
-So deeply did its segregation repel her that she lobbied parents to withdraw their children, causing the school to close.
+So deeply did she resent its segregation – and also being paid less than half the amount paid to her male predecessor – that she lobbied parents to withdraw their children, allegedly causing the school to close.
 She established a reputation as a campaigner for liberal causes whose special gift lay in silencing Christian hecklers by throwing their own principles back at them.

 Attending the 1878 New York State Freethinkers’ Association Convention in Watkins Glen at which atheist publisher D. M. Bennett and two others were arrested for selling a marriage reform and birth control tract, Colman arranged bail for one of the trio and campaigned successfully for charges to be dropped against all three.